the-bobo/helltoupee/README.md

 @realHellToupee
 ==========

-A proud first release from artist Sofa King Awesome.
+A proud first release from artist Sofa King Awesome, 12.26.2015.

-Code inspired by https://github.com/dariusk/metaphor-a-minute.
-Thanks Darius!

 You can build your own twitter bot by taking this code and modifying it.